RafikGerges/CEHv10-Notes/02 - Reconnaissance.md

 **Computer Security Incident Response Team** (CSIRT) - point of contact for all incident response services for associates of the DHS

 - "nc -l -p 2222 | nc 10.1.0.43 1234" - Netcat will listen on port 2222 and output anything received to a remote connection on 10.1.0.43 port 1234

+- CSIRT provides an incident response service to enable a reliable and trusted single point of contact for reporting computer security incidents worldwide.